PKUHPC/CraneSched/docs/deployment/frontend/frontend.md

 - **crane[01-04]**: Compute nodes.

 Please run all commands as the root user throughout this tutorial.
 Ensure the backend environment installation is completed before proceeding.

+## Overview

+A brief overview of the main frontend components you will install and run:

+- CLI tools (`cbatch`, `cqueue`, `cinfo`...):
+    - User-facing command-line utilities for job submission, querying queues and job status, accounting, and job control.
+    - Designed to be lightweight and distributed to user login nodes.
+They communicate with the control node (`cranectld`).

+- `cfored` (Frontend daemon for interactive jobs):
+    - Provides support for interactive jobs (used by `crun`, `calloc`).
+    - Typically runs on login nodes where interactive jobs are submitted.
+Managed by systemd as `cfored.service`.

+- `cplugind` (Plugin daemon):
+    - Loads and manages plugins (mail, monitor, energy, event, etc.) and exposes plugin services to CraneSched components.
+    - Must be running on nodes that require plugin functionality.
+Plugin `.so` files and plugin configuration are registered in `/etc/crane/config.yaml`.

 ## 1. Install Golang
 ```bash